tensorflow/models/research/object_detection/g3doc/detection_model_zoo.md

 | [mask_rcnn_resnet50_atrous_coco](http://download.tensorflow.org/models/object_detection/mask_rcnn_resnet50_atrous_coco_2018_01_28.tar.gz) | 343 | 29 | Masks |

 Note: The asterisk (☆) at the end of model name indicates that this model supports TPU training.

+Note: If you download the tar.gz file of quantized models and un-tar, you will get different set of files - a checkpoint, a config file and tflite frozen graphs (txt/binary).

 ## Kitti-trained models